(currently being redrafted)

-Night was falling by the time Buziba and the rest of the ‘Not Going Too Far’s’ were finished with the task Mrs Sharp had given them.
+It was getting dark by the time Buziba and the rest of the ‘Not Going Too Far’s’ were finished with the task Mrs Nightime had given them.

-‘That’s not going to help.’
+‘That’s not going to help,’ said the Corvus Capensi.

 The bird rolled its eyes, ‘Happens all the time.
 You think you’re the first band of brothers to start nicking my ribs?
 I’ve had all sorts wander through here.’

 ‘The castle will have been watching this you know.’
 The Corvus Capensis’ voice echoed in his head.
-‘Look out for them; they’ve got your number; just like they did mine.
-At the end of the day, you’re going to have to get technical if you want them off you’re back.’
+‘Look out for them.
+They’ve got your number, just like they did mine.
+At the end of the day you’re going to have to get technical if you want them off you’re back.’

-‘The castles representatives visited while you were out of it; they say there are mistakes in the contract they sold us.
+‘The castles representatives visited,’ said the miner.
+‘They say there are errors in the contract they sold us.
 They want us to give the mine back.’

 ‘What do you mean?
 Where did you come from?’

-The miner coughed and spat, and grinned white as a lion in the early morning light.
-‘We’ve left a few presents behind.
+The miner coughed, spat, and grinned like a hyena in the early morning light.
+‘Never mind.
+We’ve left a few presents for them though.
 Now we’re coming with you.
 There’s not going to be much of this place left soon.
-There’s no point thinking the castle’s going to let us off for good behaviour like last time they were here.’
+There’s no point thinking the castle’s going to let us off for good behaviour while they strip the place.’

-Buziba scrambled to his feet, but as he raised his foot the miners eyes nearly popped from his head.
+Buziba scrambled to his feet, but as he raised his foot the miner’s eyes nearly popped from his head.

 ‘Wait, don’t move.
-You might break it.’
+You might break it,’ said the miner.

 ‘What do you mean?’

-On the floor by the scuff marks and hoof prints around Buziba’s bed was a tiny stirrup-shaped bone, so small and fragile you could see the dawn shining through it.
+On the floor by the scuff marks and hoof prints around Buziba’s bed was a stirrup-shaped bone, so small and fragile you could see the dawn shining through it.

 ‘I don’t know, I think it came from the bird.’